 Most international schools charge an application fee which is non-refundable if your child fails to secure a placement.
 Tuition fees range between £3,000–£9,000 around the country and up to £24,000 in London.

-If you intend to take a postgraduate course in the UK, fees range significantly depending on the University you choose and the subject you want to take.
+If you intend to take a postgraduate course in the UK, fees range significantly depending on the university you choose and the subject you want to study.

 Healthcare costs in UK

 Residents in the UK have access to free medical care under the National Health Service (NHS).
 This covers doctor’s appointments and some hospital treatments although most prescriptions carry a charge.
 In order to qualify for NHS treatments, expats are obliged to register for an NHS number.

 There are also plenty of private clinics.
 Prices vary widely depending on the type of treatment you require and the experience of the specialist.
 However, operations are long-term illnesses can be very costly and could easily run up into tens of thousands.

 Harley Street in London is regarded as the home of some of the world’s leading specialists, but charge around £210 for a consultation.
 Treatments are significantly higher.
 Harley Street is only really a viable option for the mega-rich.